Help > Forum > General > Promoting your forum

 Social networking sites

-Enabling Facebook Connect allows users to sign up or log in to your forum using their Facebook account.
-This is beneficial because you can use your Facebook app to tap into Facebook's huge viral reach of the social networks and it increases signups by 35 to 50% because users know it will be easy to sign up or log in, and it automatically logs the user into your forum when they are already logged into Facebook.
+Enabling Facebook Connect or LinkedIn Connect allows users to sign up or log in to your forum using their Facebook or LinkedIn account.
+This is beneficial because you can use your Facebook or LinkedIn app to tap into the huge viral reach of the social networks and it increases signups by 35 to 50% because users know it will be easy to sign up or log in.

 Creating a Facebook Page to build a closer relationship with your audience and getting everyone you know to Like the page is a great way to gain more exposure.